LoganLeeTwentyThree/hcc/README.md

 *  `help`   Print this message or the help of the given subcommand(s)

 ## Config
-hcc config files are .toml format files that specify two variables
+hcc config files are .toml format files that specify variables for configuring hcc
 `infiles`: A string array of .hc filenames to process
 `outfile`: A string .hc filename to output built .wasm files to
 `verbose` : A boolean to turn on or off verbose mode